 The stock mechanics are bundles of game mechanics that specify a fully playable game, but with templated slots for some entities in the game.
 For example, one of our WarioWare-style mechanics (which we call Dodger) has one object moving across the screen, while another object that the player controls moves up or down quickly to get out of its way.

-Finally, the mapping rules ensure that the mechanic assumptions that are implicitly part of a game space are respected, by mapping the game space onto stock mechanics in such a way that the common-sense constraints are preserved.
-For example, below are two different ways in which a game about a duck avoiding a bullet can be mapped onto two different stock mechanics.
+The mapping rules ensure that the mechanic assumptions that are implicitly part of a game space are respected, by mapping the game space onto stock mechanics in such a way that the common-sense constraints are preserved.
+In the above example, a game about a duck avoiding a bullet is mapped onto two different stock mechanics.
 In the game shown on the left, the avoider (a duck) is mapped onto an avatar that the player moves up and down, while the attacker (a bullet) is mapped onto a computer-controlled sprite that moves left across the screen towards the player.
-In the game shown on the right, the the avoider (a duck again) is mapped onto a computer-controlled sprite that moves randomly, and the player controls crosshairs to play the role of the attacker (a bullet again), which isn't explicitly shown.
+In the game shown on the right, the avoider (a duck again) is mapped onto a computer-controlled sprite that moves randomly, and the player controls crosshairs to play the role of the attacker (a bullet again), which isn't explicitly shown.
 These examples of mappings are straightforward one-to-one mappings, but more complex mappings can also be constructed, where for example animate and inanimate objects map differently, and other parts of the game are changed based on properties of the specific terms being filled into the slots.

 In our prototype we've so far defined three game spaces that map onto five sets of stock mechanics.
 The three game spaces are an attacker-avoidance game, a reservoir- or meter-filling game, and an acquisition game.
 The five stock mechanics are Dodger, which shows a side view in which a player dodges an incoming object; Shooter, which shows a target crosshair the player uses to shoot an object; Pick-Up, in which the player runs through a maze to pick up an item; Pump, in which the player button-mashes to raise a meter; and Move, in which a player button-mashes to move across the screen.